 I hope I could communicate the context and concern of my undertaking, and hope you sense it a worthwhile or necessary 'enterprise' to support.

-Please feel free to contact me if you have further questions.
+Please consider supporting this year of work, since support is very much needed, and please feel free to contact me if you have further questions.

 For more information on me and my work, you may visit my websitewww.passiveactivism.net